 For nearly 12 years the Porter Cable 7424 was the only decent dual-action car polisher available.
 In fact, it was the first true pro-consumer car polisher available.
 That all changed in 2006 when Meguiar’s introduced their G110 polisher.

-Today, there are several excellent options for car enthusiasts, including the new Porter Cable 7424XP and the Griot’s Garage 6″ Random Orbit Polisher.
+Today, there are several excellent options for car enthusiasts, including the Porter Cable 7424XP and the Griot’s Garage 6″ Random Orbit Polisher.
 Additionally, there is a new class of dual-action car polisher that uses a forced drive system, including the Flex XC 3401 VRG.
-These professional grade machines will be covered in another guide.

 The purpose of this buyer’s guide is to help you choose the best electric car polisher for your needs.
 This article focuses on the three models listed above because they work and they are safe.

 As a seller and user of these products for many years, I have experience testing dozens of polishers and hundreds of polisher, polishing pad and car polish variations.
-I know what works and what does not.
-These car buffers work and they are very safe.
+I know what works and what does not!

 You might find it interesting to know that the Porter Cable 7424 (and now the XP model, as well) is not really a car polisher.
 It’s a 6″ orbital sander!